saritasa-nest/saritasa-dotnet-tools/docs/messages/repositories.rst

             .. attribute:: bool buffer = true

                 Should the output stream be buffered.
+The message will be stored to buffer before writing to disk.

     .. class:: FileMessageRepository